20th Century

 Jewellery of the 20th Century at ars mundi

-If you would like to buy jewellery from the 20th century at ars mundi, you do not have to dig quite as deep into your wallet as you would for a classic design by Tiffany or Cartier.
+If you would like to buy jewellery from the 20th century from ars mundi, you do not have to dig as deep into your wallet as you would for a classic design by Tiffany or Cartier.
 With us, you'll discover renowned contemporary 20th-century artists who have produced eye-catching creations or taken inspiration from famous 20th-century works.
 From Constanzo Mongini to Petra Waszak to designs by Frank Lloyd Wright, Robert Delaunay or Friedensreich Hundertwasser - immerse yourself in our jewellery world and let yourself be enchanted.